asama-w/Pewlett_Hackard_Analysis/README.md

 	+ `retirement_titles.csv` : list of retiring employees with their current and previous titles information
 	+ `unique_titles.csv`: list of retiring employees with only their current title
 	+ `retiring_titles.csv`: number of retiring employees per title
-	+ `mentorship_eligibilty.csv`: list of retiring employees who are eligible for the mentorship program
+	+ `mentorship_eligibility.csv`: list of retiring employees who are eligible for the mentorship program

 ## Analysis Results
 > The retiring employees in this analysis are the ones who were born between the year 1952 and year 1955.